 UConn, after a 17-day layoff due to covid-induced delays, now stands at 3-1 with its next game scheduled against DePaul at home in 10 days.
 During that break, coach Dan Hurley will certainly be spending time trying to figure out how to get Bouknight more help on the offensive end.

 The Huskies only had one other scorer in double figures in R.J.
-Cole, who had 12 points, but shot 2-of-13 from the field, and missed two free throws with 11 seconds left in regulation that could’ve sealed the win.
+Cole, who had 12 points, but shot 2-of-13 from the field, and missed two free throws with 11 seconds left in regulation that could’ve sealed the win for UConn.
 Those numbers aside, Cole did force Creighton point guard Marcus Zegarowski into 4-of-14 shooting, which helped keep the Huskies in the game.
 The trio of Tyrese Martin, Brendan Adams, and Jalen Gaffney also ran into issues offensively, combining to shoot 3-of-19.

 “We didn’t get enough secondary scoring,” Hurley said.
 “We couldn’t find scoring anywhere else.
 We pretty much left (Bouknight) out there all alone.”

 Bouknight scored in every way possible, converting four three-point plays on lay-ups.
 He also hit five three-pointers and made 13-of-24 shots.
-Down 12 in the first half, he furiously led the Huskies back, scoring 23 of UConn’s next 27 points as they regained the lead early in the second.
+Down 12 in the first half, he furiously led the Huskies back, scoring 23 of UConn’s next 27 points to regain the lead early in the second.
 Continuously, he drove to the basket and got knocked around, but still found creative and spectacular ways to finish.
 Not just that he scored 40 points, but how he did, shows why he may be on the NBA Lottery radar.

-“Coach has been telling me since the CCSU game to play a full 40 minutes,” said Bouknight, who finished a plus-4 in 40:35 of playing time.
+“Coach has been telling me since the CCSU game to play a full 40 minutes,” said Bouknight, who finished a plus-40 in 40:35 of playing time.
 “I just kept going.
 When I missed a shot, I didn’t hesitate to shoot the next one.
 I just kept playing and stayed focused.”